 We all learned back in math class that the shortest distance between two points is a straight line.
 When it comes to improving student achievement, closing gaps, and ensuring more equitable outcomes, the “straightest line” for educators is to focus squarely on ensuring that every student receives best first instruction every day, in every classroom.

 Through a review of rigorous scientific studies of teaching strategies in classrooms with diverse learners, a team at McREL International has discovered (or perhaps re-discovered) that best first instruction has tremendous impact on student learning—equivalent to months or years of additional learning while closing achievement gaps.
-Over two years, our team examined hundreds of research studies and identified 105 that met the U.S. Department of Education’s What Works Clearinghouse standards for evidence.
-Together, the findings from these studies demonstrate that when applied at the right time and in the right way, a relatively small number of teaching practices (14 in all) can have a tremendous impact on learning, especially for marginalized students.
+The findings from these studies demonstrate that when applied at the right time and in the right way, a relatively small number of teaching practices (14 in all) can have a tremendous impact on learning, especially for marginalized students.

 We don’t need sweeping changes, new whiz-bang technologies, or the latest reform du jour to support more equitable outcomes for students and help kids catch up.
 We simply need to help teachers at all grade levels consistently use a handful of tried-and-true instructional strategies that comprise best first instruction.